How Cursor Built a Native iOS App with AI Assistance

 • Review generated code carefully.
 The post emphasizes that human judgment still drives architecture, naming, and the final shape of the code.
 The AI is most useful when paired with experienced reviewers.

-What this signals about AI coding tools
+What does this signal about AI coding tools?

 Building a full mobile application is a meaningful stress test for AI coding assistants.
 It involves UI work, platform integration, networking, state management, and ongoing iteration.
 The Cursor team’s experience suggests that current tools can meaningfully accelerate this kind of project when used by engineers who already understand the underlying platform.